-For the 2019 HASP flight, eight small and four large payload seats will be available for student groups.
-To be considered for the 2019 HASP flight, all teams must submit a complete payload application on, or before, December 14, 2018.
-These applications will be reviewed and seat awards will be announced by about January 14, 2019.
+For the 2021 HASP flight, eight small and four large payload seats will be available for student groups.
+To be considered for the 2021 HASP flight, all teams must submit a complete payload application on, or before, January 08, 2021.
+These applications will be reviewed, and seat awards will be announced at the end of January 2021.
+The template for the HASP 2021 application can be located on the HASP Participant Information page of the HASP website --https://laspace.lsu.edu/hasp/Participantinfo.php.

-The application package consists of a standard HASP application cover sheet, payload description, team management and structure, payload interface specifications and preliminary drawings.
+The application package consists of a standard HASP application cover sheet, payload description, team management and structure, payload interface specifications, and preliminary drawings.
 It can be submitted in either MS Word or PDF, or in hardcopy format.

-The cover sheet form is attached here.
-The boxes on the cover sheet should be selfdescriptive with the following exception.
+The cover sheet form is a 1-sheet description of the payload.
+The boxes on the cover sheet should be self-descriptive with the following exception.
 Identify in "Payload Class:" whether you are applying for a small or large payload seat.
-The "Project Abstract" is limited to 200 words and should provide a brief summary of your payload "science" objectives, team structure and interface requirements.
-If your team has a name different from the project name you can enter it in the "Team Name" box, otherwise enter the payload acronym or leave blank.
-If your team or project has a website enter the URL in the next box.
+The "Project Abstract" is limited to 200 words and should provide a brief summary of your payload "science" objectives, team structure, and interface requirements.
+If your team has a name different from the project name, you can enter it in the "Team Name" box, otherwise enter the payload acronym or leave blank.
+If your team or project has a website, enter the URL in the next box.
 Finally, we will need full contact information for the faculty advisor and the student who will be the interface between the student team and HASP management.
 The cover sheet is limited to one page.

-The payload description provides a one to two page summary of your scientific objectives, a high level review of your payload systems plus a statement of the principle of operation of your experiment.
-This section should provide the reader with a reasonable understanding of the "why, what and how" of your payload.
+The payload description provides a one to two-page summary of your scientific objectives, a high-level review of your payload systems plus a statement of the principle of operation of your experiment.
+This section should provide the reader with a reasonable understanding of the "why, what, and how" of your payload.
 Be sure to include a thermal control 'plan'.

 The application should also include a description of how your team is structured and managed.
-This could include an organization chart and / or a listing of the team leads.
+This could include an organization chart and/or a listing of the team leads.
 Full contact information (including e-mail address) should be provided for the principle team leads plus faculty advisors.
 Also include a description of how the team effort is organized and managed as well as a preliminary timeline, with milestones, leading to integration with HASP and flight operations.
 We will also need to know how many personnel are anticipated to participate in the integration at CSBF and flight operations at Ft.
 Sumner.

 The payload specifications section should describe what HASP resources you will use and how your payload will fit within the HASP constraints.
-This section should include your weight budget with uncertainties, mounting plate footprint, payload height, power budget, downlink serial telemetry rate, uplink serial command rate, anticipated use of analog downlink channels or additional discrete commands as well as the desired payload location and orientation and potential hazards.
+This section should include your weight budget with uncertainties, mounting plate footprint, payload height, power budget, downlink serial telemetry rate, uplink serial command rate, anticipated use of analog downlink channels or additional discrete commands, as well as the desired payload location and orientation, and potential hazards.
 Also include a brief description of your anticipated procedures during integration with HASP and flight operations.
 You may also request resources that somewhat exceed those specified for your payload class or those that are not mentioned in this document.

 See Section VIII for what should be included in a waiver request.
 Payloads that are significantly impacted by the limited resources available are unlikely to be good candidates for a HASP flight.